gustl-arg/fermat-tokens/README.md

 <br>
 ## Monthy Issuing

-There are two development programs running that contribute on a monthly basis to the project and Fermat tokens are issued to compensate the contribution
+There are three development programs running that contribute on a monthly basis to the project and Fermat tokens are issued to compensate these contributions.

 ### Contribution Program Tokens